0xM1cx/Obsidian-Notes/Cybersecurity/Linux4BlueTeam.md

 The cat command is the command used for reading from the file.
 The path of the file to be read can also be given as a parameter.
 Example `cat file.txt` or path to file `cat /Documents/passwd/passwds.doc`

 ### echo
+This command is used for printing to the screen.
+Example `echo "Hello, World!"` it will print in the shell `Hello, World!`